 The cold, dark and bleak days of Germany’s winter are upon us.
 The cheerful magic of the Christmas markets made December burn bright.
-But, this is almost January, where body and brain have decided hiding under the covers and binging “Cheers” reruns until the sun returns from its four-month vacation is the only option.
+But, this is January, where body and brain have decided hiding under the covers and binging “Cheers” reruns until the sun returns from its four-month vacation is the only option.
 But, is it?
 For a fun-filled snow day, we ride north to Winterberg.

 “Snowboard” with winter?